Where do you start?

 Work with both of these to get information.
 It will help you build your loyalty program.

-Look at other industries and markets, maybe even in other countries, to get inspiration.
-What are other brands and retailers doing that is successful?
-Look at how you can implement a unique version that is based on your companies USP’s and customer values in your loyalty program.
+Look at what other industries and markets, maybe even in other countries are doing to increase e-commerce sales, to get inspiration.
+What are other brands and retailers doing that are thriving?
+Look at how you can implement a unique version that is based on your company’s USP’s and customer values in your loyalty program.

 Build a strong business case and present it to the steering group

 Let’s be honest – it takes resources, time, and money to set up a loyalty program.
 You need to take some time to set up a strong business case that includes all the benefits, potential, and how the loyalty program increase sales, as you present it to the management team or steering group.

 How do you go about setting up different levels?
 It will be different depending on the industry but here’s some inspiration from Polarn O. Pyret:

 – Contact Information – First things first!
 It’s a must to collect a valid email address from the members who are signing up – since email is one of the most cost-effective ways to reach your customers.
 And once they sign up, you can communicate with them right away.
 And a customer you can communicate with is a customer you can influence when it comes to purchasing behavior.
 Email is also the foundation for building marketing automation.